Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: Discussion

 \section{Discussion}

 We present a novel, easy-to-use, and affordable motion capture system with smartwatches on wrists and a head-mounted camera.
-We overcome the sparsity and the ambiguity of sensor input by integrating head poses.
-By tracking and updating floor levels to define head poses coupled with a multi-stage Transformer-based estimation module our method can robustly capture motion in challenging locations with non-flat grounds.
-Furthermore, we also present a motion optimization approach by using visual cues through the head-mounted camera.
-As can be conveniently equipped by multiple users, we also explore scenarios where the signals among the individuals are shared.
+We overcome the sparsity and ambiguity of sensor inputs with different modalities by integrating head poses in the motion estimation pipeline.
+By tracking and updating floor levels to define head poses and incorporating into multi-stage Transformer-based estimation module our method can robustly capture motion in challenging locations with non-flat grounds.
+We further present a motion optimization approach by using visual cues through the camera.
+As multi-users can conveniently equip our setup, we also explore the scenarios when user signals are shared.

 Although the off-the-shelf models (e.g., DROID-SLAM) in our method are robust and show reliable results in most cases, our method does not work in rare catastrophic failures of the off-the-shelf models.
 Moreover, the networks in our module are trained with mean body shape, and head poses in real-world demonstrations are adjusted by scaling.
-Explicitly handling body shape variations in the module would be more promising which we leave as future work.

-\paragraph{Acknowledgements.} This work was supported by SNU Creative-Pioneering Researchers Program and NRF grant funded by the Korea government (MSIT) (No. 2022R1A2C2092724 and No. RS-2023-00218601).
+Explicitly handling body shape variations in the module would be more promising which we leave as future work. \paragraph{Acknowledgements.} We thank Inhee Lee for supporting the system setup and thank Jiwon Song, Sumin Lee, and Hakjean Kim for assisting multi-person capture.
+This work was supported by SNU Creative-Pioneering Researchers Program, NRF grant funded by the Korea government (MSIT) (No.2022R1A2C2092724 and No. RS-2023-00218601), and IITP grant funded by the Korean government (MSIT) (No.2021-0-01343).
 H. Joo is the corresponding author.